-Like contact center infrastructure that an enterprise would set up and manage on premises, Amazon Connect enables customer service representatives to respond to phone calls or chat inquiries -- via a chatbot -- from their end customers.
-To deploy the service, a user needs to spin up an Amazon Connect cloud instance.
-To do this, a user logs into the AWS Management Console and completes several tasks.
-First, create or select a user directory, which can include an outside option, such as Microsoft Active Directory.
-Next, create a user with administrator privileges, then select telephony options -- such as whether your contact center needs to place calls, receive calls or both -- and data storage location.
-The user with the admin account can then claim a phone number and establish configurations for the Connect instance.
+To deploy the service, the admin must first create an Amazon Connect cloud instance.
+To do this, the customer logs into their AWS Management Console and completes several tasks.
+First, the AWS customer must create or select a user directory, which can include an outside option, such as Microsoft Active Directory.
+Next, the customer creates a user with administrator privileges and then selects telephony options (such as whether the contact center needs to place calls, receive calls or both) and the location for data storage.

 Connect also provides a Contact Flow Logs feature, which allows a business to track and streamline its interactions with end customers via the contact center.
 Amazon CloudWatch stores these logs in the same region as the Connect instance.